DmitrySoshnikov/regexp-tree/README.md

 ##### Backreferences

-A captured group can be referenced in the pattern using notation of an escaped group number.
+A [capturing group](#capturing-group) can be referenced in the pattern using notation of an escaped group number.

 Matches `abab` string: